 Size wise, the horse longbows are the shortest of all three types with approximately 65 to 68 inches in length.
 The best thing about these bows is their flexibility which makes them an ideal choice for target archers and hunters.

 Parts in Various Types of Bows in Archery

 Three parts of an archery bow are the same in every kind.
 While searching for the types of hunting bows, you must know what the major parts and their roles are.

 The riser is the middle part of every bow that attaches other parts such as an arrow shelf, grip, and the sight window.
 It is the part that you hold with your hand and is made out of wood, plastic, polymer, or other composite materials.
-For high-performance risers, manufacturers use premium materials like forged machined or die-cast aluminum.
+For high performance risers, manufacturers use premium materials like forged machined or die cast aluminium.